-Responsible Party: County of Ventura, Cities Next Steps: Work with Cities to identify potential public truck parking locations in commercial and industrial areas.
+Responsible Party: County of Ventura, Cities, Caltrans

+Next Steps: Work with Cities to identify potential public truck parking locations in commercial and industrial areas through focused collaboration and study.

 Q. Commercial Vehicle Enforcement Facility Upgrades

 Commercial Vehicle Enforcement Facilities perform essential monitoring and enforcement of vehicle weight, emissions, and registration.
 The US 101 facility requires ongoing operations and maintenance.
 The State Route 118 facility west of Moorpark operates as a part-time mini-site and is planned to be upgraded to a permanent Commercial Vehicle Enforcement Facility in the eastbound direction between Hitch Boulevard and Montair Drive.
 State Route 126 has a weigh-in-motion site.